 Concrete Surface Profile, or CSP, as defined by the International Concrete Repair Institute (ICRI), is a standardized measure for the ‘roughness’ of a given concrete surface.
 This can range from CSP-1 (smoothest) to CSP-9 (roughest).
 The thicker the coating system, the higher the required CSP number.

 Acid etching tends to produce a CSP-1 to CSP-2 profile, which is suitable for only for very thin systems, such as the low solids, solvent-based coatings of the past.
-Today’s low emissions and solvent free industrial, commercial and institutional resinous flooring systems tend to be much thicker, requiring CSP-3 to CSP-9 for best bond and performance; this essentially renders acid etching obsolete.
+Today’s ultra-high solids and solvent-free industrial, commercial and institutional resinous flooring systems tend to be much thicker, requiring CSP-3 to CSP-9 for best bond and performance; this essentially renders acid etching obsolete.
 Contractors look to mechanical concrete preparation, such as diamond grinding, shot-blasting and scabbling to create the higher CSPs needed.

 The chemical reaction that occurs when an acid solution is applied to concrete is difficult to accurately predict and control.
 When applied to the surface, over-etching can easily occur, often making the surface more porous.
 When the acid is finally rinsed from the surface, the water can more easily enter the porous slab, resulting in potential corrosion of metal rebar and eventual weakening of the entire slab structure.